-A lady sitting at a table with a laptop and phone, with breakfast items and flowers on the table.
+A woman sits at a table with a laptop and phone, and breakfast items and flowers on the table.

 Credit Card Decline Codes: What They Mean and How to Resolve